Kari1407/Starship-Expansion-Project/README.md

 - Stock staging readings reads only part of cluster thrust data.
 Use KER or MJ instead

 ## LICENSE
-All configs are distributed under CC-NC-SA-4.0 license.
+All art assets (all .dds, .png and .mu files) alongside with our StarshipExpansionProject.dll are distributed under an All Rights Reserved license.
-All assets (all .dds, .png and .mu files) alongside with our StarshipExpansionProject.dll are distributed under an All Rights Reserved license.
+Everything else is under GPL license.

 You may not redistribute or re-use these assets without express permission from the author.
 Updated on December 14th, 2025